 - If you can, stay connected to family and friends through social media platforms such as WhatsApp and Signal.
 Decide on a ‘safe word’ or signal to use with close friends or family so they know if you need help and to call the police or emergency services.

 - If possible, talk through a plan that might help increase your safety and to protect children.
-Have your friend or family member call safe steps on 1800 015 188 for help with safety planning for you and help setting up a safe word signal during the coronavirus outbreak.
+Have your friend or family member call safe steps on 1800 015 188 for help with safety planning for you and help setting up a safe word signal during the coronavirus pandemic.

 - Pack an emergency bag, with important papers, such as passports and clothes, in case you need to leave in a hurry.
 You may need to leave it at a friend’s place.